-Database Nucleotide collection (nr/nt) ♥ Ø Organism Enter organism name or idcompletions will be s suggested Optional Enter organism common name, binomial, or tax id.
-On ly 20 top taxa will be shown.
-Entrez Query Entrez Query Optional Enter an Entrez query to limit search 🥹 s
+Database Nucleotide collection (nr/nt) ♥ 0

+Organism Enter organism name or idcompletions w vill be suggested

+Optional Enter organism common name, binomial, or tax id.
+Only 20 top taxa will be shown

+Entrez Query

+Entrez Query Optional

 We're going to compare our query sequence to rice, specifically Oryza sativa, which is the name for Asian rice, one of two varieties of domesticated rice, the other being Oryza glaberrima, or African rice.
 There are two ways to enter "rice" on this panel.
 You can also enter Oryza sativa.
 As you see, you only have to type "Ory" and all the rice varieties pop up.